-Tasks that pertain to the Table view:
+Tasks pertaining to the Table view:

-Task How To To launch the NCBI page for matching database entry Click the hyperlink in the table's Accession column.
-To copy all information from a search result row Right-click on the row and choose Copy .
-To save the sequence match in .gbk formatRight-click on the row and choose Download sequences.
-In the ensuing Save A dialog, choose a location in which to save the sequence.
+Task How To If a BLAST or Entrez search was performed Launch the NCBI page for matching database entry Click the hyperlink in the table's Accession column.
+Copy all information from a search result row Right-click on the row and choose Copy .
+Save the sequence match in .gbk format Right-click on the row and choose Download sequences .
+In the ensuing Save As dialog, choose a location in which to save the sequence.
 By default, the sequence is named using its Accession number.
-To display a different search job Select it from the drop-down menu in the upper left of the window ( GEKZA8J08JU549 ).
+Add sequences or matches Use the Add sequences or matches tool ( (C) ).
+Sequences are added back into the host application, not the job's document.
+Filter results from a sequence or text search Use the Filter results tool ( $\mathbb{T}$ ).
+Learn more about sequence search or text search filtering.
+Export data from the view Use the Export data tool ( ), described in the topic Export data .
+Only if a BLAST search was performed To save results Click the Save as tool ().
+A save dialog opens and allows you to save the search results as a .search format file.
 To display a pairwise alignment using a particular search result If both the Table and Pairwise views are open, click on the desired row in the Table view to see the corresponding pairwise alignment in the Pairwise view.
 As an alternative, open the Pairwise view manually and choose the desired target from the with drop-down menu.
-To display search results for previous query (in a single job with multiple queries) Use the Previous query tool ( To display search results for the next query (in a single job with multiple queries) Use the Next query tool (➡).
-To add sequences or matches Use the Add sequences or subsequences tool ( ).
-Sequences are added bac into the host application, not the job's document.